Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 They again let that hang in the air for a moment to let the implication sink in.
 They did not spoon-feed the audience; smart.
 Someone had trained them well.

 Lawrence had done something he never did and set aside his pencil and cards entirely.
-"So...If they’re stone age, why did we - you - establish first contact, then?"
+"So...
+If they’re stone age, why did we - you - establish first contact, then?"

 Allison took her turn to speak.
 "It was initially by accident.
 We…can’t get into all the details for security reasons, but the People are being hunted down and exterminated by a spacefaring civilization."